 Why?
 For a Financial Agreement to be binding and enforceable, it is a legal requirement that people entering into these agreements receive independent legal advice from qualified solicitors before signing them.

-A prenup may be an awkward discussion to have at the start of a relationship; however, should you separate, it will save you both a lot of hassle, time and money.
-While we understand that these agreements are not for everyone, for many the peace of mind of knowing that there is an agreement in place that won’t be open for dispute is worth the awkward conversation.
+A prenup may be a difficult discussion; however, it can save you both a lot of hassle, time and money.
+While we understand that these agreements are not for everyone, for many the peace of mind of knowing that there is an agreement in place that won’t be open for dispute is worth the conversation.

 Would you like further information?